Is there a user forum for Unreal Media Server?

 How to play live broadcasts in time-shifted mode?

-Live streaming with timeshift is supported with Unreal Streaming Media Player and Flash player (use our Flash player).
+Live streaming with timeshift is supported with Unreal Streaming Media Player, Flash player (use our Flash player) and our HTML5 player.

 With Media Server configuration program, right-click on a live broadcast and select "Start Buffering for time-shifted playback".

 It takes 15 seconds for the buffer to become active.
 All players playing this live broadcast will display a timeline where you can click to seek back in time,

 jump to live view again, pause and resume live playback.
 Once you stop the buffering, the temporary buffer is still available for playback by open players only, for 24 hours.

 To provide older recorded content for playback, use Unreal Archival Server that records live streams to mp4 and asf files.